-"Taiwan's political parties have different positions on how to approach negotiations with the mainland, but all insist that the 'Republic of China' is a separate political entity from the PRC Government.
-China has sought reunification through negotiation; however, the Chinese have not renounced the threat of military action against Taiwan.
-China enacted its anti-secession law on 14 March 2005 to, 'oppose and check' Taiwanese independence.
+"China has sought reunification through negotiation; however, the Chinese have not renounced the threat of military action against Taiwan.
+China enacted its anti-secession law on 14 March 2005 to, 'oppose and check 'Taiwanese independence.
 The anti-secession law reiterates the 'one-China' policy and sets out certain measures to maintain peace and stability in the Taiwan Strait and to promote cross-Strait relations.
 But it also authorises the use of 'non-peaceful' means if peaceful reunification fails.
-Despite past political differences, economic and people-to-people links have continued to develop at an impressive rate...
-Ma Ying-jeou's election as President opened new opportunities for improving the relationship after the difficult years of the Chen Shui-bian administration.
-The Chinese President, Hu Jintao, spoke in April 2008 of a 'golden opportunity in history' and stressed that peaceful development of cross-Strait relations was a shared wish and interest for both sides.
-Leaders of the ruling parties (the Kuomintang and the Chinese Communist Party) met subsequently in China and agreed, on the basis of the '1992 consensus', to resume talks between the unofficial liaison bodies that had been suspended for many years.
-These duly took place in June [2008], concentrating on the handling of practical issues."
+Despite political differences, economic and people-to-people links have continued to develop at an impressive rate.
+Some 450,000 Taiwanese business people and their families are said to be living in the Shanghai area alone.
+Although direct trade is still restricted, Taiwanese investment in China is substantial: Taiwan's exports to mainland China amounted to a record US\$ 74.28bn while imports totalled US\$ 28.02bn in 2007."
 [31b] See also [13e] (text of anti-secession law)